 Lucky Friday is a deep underground silver, lead, and zinc mine located in the Coeur d’Alene Mining District in northern Idaho.
 The mine began operating in 1942 and is celebrating its 75th anniversary in 2017.
-Thanks to the #4 Shaft project which should be completed in late 2016, is expected to have another 34 years of mine life.
+Thanks to the #4 Shaft project which is now complete and operational, the mine is expected to have another 20-30 years of mine life.
 Lucky Friday is located one mile east of Mullan, Idaho, and is adjacent to U.S. Interstate 90.

 (1) Cash cost, after of by-product credits, per silver ounce represents a non-GAAP measurement, a reconciliation of which to cost of sales and other direct production costs and depreciation, depletion and amortization (GAAP) can be found in the legal page of this website.